21stBam/SouthernBlackNerd.github.io/README.md

 # SouthernBlackNerd.github.io
-Homepage
+Homepage + Blog

-This is my Homepage starter files.
-I will be updating this with more information.
-In the future I will look at using either hyde or jekyll to add blog functionality to the site.
+## Under Construction

+This is my homepage and blog.
+I will be using it to display my thoughts and track my progress with different technologies that I am learning.
+First I will be importing different projects that I have completed and discussing what I learned, then track my progress as I dive into fastai's deep learning course